alfredodeza/chapa.vim/README.rst

 After trying other plugins that were supposed to achieve this objective (and fail) I decided to write it on my own.

-The initial approach is to be able to simply have a visual selection of a Python Class or Function.

 No need to have VIM compiled with Python support since this plugin uses pure VIM syntax.